wp-plugins/alo-easymail/readme.txt

 * Fixed: deleted size attributes from form inputs

 = 1.8.6 =
-* NEW FEATURES
-* Direct subscription without activation e-mail now available
+* Added: Direct subscription without activation e-mail now available
-* Time interval between emails of same batch
+* Added: Time interval between emails of same batch
-* Debug newsletters: send all emails to author or write them into a log file
+* Added: Debug newsletters: send all emails to author or write them into a log file
-* MINOR CHANGES
 * Fixed: ALO_em_get_recipients_registered() gets properly members (definitely, I hope)
 * Fixed: checkboxes properly work in Settings
 * Added: "open in a new window" button in report thickbox
 * Added: alert and help about timeout to increase

 = 1.8.5 =
-* NEW FEATURES
-* Customisation of available languages
+* Added: Customisation of available languages
-* New options on importation: lists, languages
+* Added: New options on importation: lists, languages
-* Policy claim at widget/page bottom
+* Added: Policy claim at widget/page bottom
-* MINOR CHANGES
 * Added: newsletter menu in Admin bar (WP 3.1)
 * Added: [POST-TITLE] shows the post title in reports
 * Added: css classes and ids in forms